AdrianRojas4414/frontend-hopematch/README.md

    ```sh
    npm install
    ```
+3. Be sure that the backend is runing at port: 8080.
-3. Start the development server:
+4. Start the development server:
    ```sh
    ng serve
    ```
-4. Open your browser and navigate to `http://localhost:4200/`.
+5. Open your browser and navigate to `http://localhost:4200/`.

 ## Contributing